 So what’s the attraction?
 It sounds like the game lodges in the Timbavati and Sabi Sands will always have the edge?

 The answer lies in the history of the Kruger National Park.
 Established in the 1920’s when the private game reserves were still private ranches and farms.
 The Kruger is massive and has a wide variety of terrain.
 Which in turn attracts different wildlife to its diverse areas.
-The southern and central Kruger is blessed with broad beautiful rivers which are the lifeblood of the Park and essential for the wildlife as the winter dry season continues.
+The southern and central Kruger is blessed with broad beautiful rivers which are the lifeblood of the Park.
+These rivers are essential for the wildlife as the winter dry season continues.
 When the park was created, they were able to build roads which run alongside these rivers for kilometres and kilometres.
-(As opposed to the patchwork of private farms which comprise the private reserves where everyone builds their own network of roads and tracks.)
+(As opposed to the patchwork of private farms which comprise the private reserves.
+Where everyone builds their own network of roads and tracks.)

 So Kruger safaris can be very good indeed with large herds of elephant and buffalo grazing by the rivers and plentiful game.
-Unlike the private game reserves which tend to be bushier, the eastern Kruger has large open tracts of land ideal for cheetah which are extremely rare to see.
+Unlike the private game reserves which tend to be bushier, the eastern Kruger has large open tracts of land.
+Such open spaces are ideal for cheetah which are extremely rare to see.

 The park became serenely quiet after 5.30pm.
 Only two vehicles from Rhino Post were left (except the odd park ranger vehicle).
 We stopped in enjoy our sun-downers and admire the view and then began our night drive.

 We stopped for morning coffee at a glorious picnic spot in a remote area of the park overlooking an immense hippo filled lake.
-I also have to confess that I rather liked the camaraderie amongst the park’s visitors as people wind down their windows to tell you what they had just seen on a particular road.
-The “bush telegraph” works – communicating the good sightings.
+I also have to confess that I rather liked the camaraderie amongst the park’s visitors.
+People wind down their windows to tell you what they had just seen on a particular road.
+The “bush telegraph” works well – communicating the good sightings.

 Contact us if you want assistance planning your Kruger Safaris….